Jarzka/stylefy/README.md

 (stylefy/init)
 ```

-Now you are ready to go, but before you start, it's good be aware of a few things:
+Now you are ready to go!
+But before you start, it's good to be aware of a few things:

 ### Caching summary